rishikaarya/MongoDB_Dashboard/README.md

-# MongoDB DASHBOARD ON AIRBNB PROPERTIES IN LA
+# AIRBNB PROPERTIES IN LA

 **ABOUT THE DATASET**